 I think villains are different from antagonists, because, while a villain is an antagonist, an antagonist is not always a villain.
 A character can challenge the hero of a story, discuss their views, and sabotage them, but it doesn’t directly make them a villain.
 A villain is the utmost antagonist, so to speak.
 The main one.
 The one who directly wants to ruin the hero, their plans, their lives, their ambitions.
 Villains conquest, dominate, rule and humiliate.
 Because there is symbolic violence in losing and seeing someone else get what you desire.
 The heart hurts, and that’s harder to heal.

 Female villains are special in that matter.
 Misogyny becomes present and many authors take particular aspects of feminity and turn them into elements of hatred.
 Manipulations, vanity, greed, sexuality- the last one, especially.
 After all, most authors we know of are men.
 So, of course, they will highlight the aspect of feminity that interests them the most and, in that twist, it becomes demonised.
 What they want from women, is evil.
-Even if the ones who hold the interest are them.
+Even if the ones who hold the interest in the first place are them.

 Naturally, there is also internalised misogyny, when women take feminine aspects and pour hatred into them.
 Women who take notions and rules from patriarchy, and, in the battle to gain favours and not be eaten by the system, engage in competition with other women, blaming and accusing them of the very same things they engage in, too.